The Chapter 7 Means Test

 In previous years, people could acquire large amounts of debt and claim Chapter 7 bankruptcy.
 Consequently, people capable of paying off their debt themselves would get a fresh start.
 Development of the Chapter 7 means test was a measure to ensure that people granted Chapter 7 bankruptcy are in fact those that will not be able to pay off the debt alone.
 Those who fail the means test generally opt for Chapter 13 bankruptcy.

-If you are considering filing for bankruptcy, contact the Florida bankruptcy attorneys at the law offices of Ryan J. Really, LLC.
+If you are considering filing for bankruptcy, contact the Florida bankruptcy attorneys at the law offices of Ryan J. Really, Attorney at Law, PLLC.
 We can offer the skilled, compassionate, and experienced guidance that you need to help you to determine whether bankruptcy might be the best solution to your current state of financial distress.
 Call (239) 237-0675 today so that you can start working to make your financial troubles go away.

 Factors Involved in the Means Test